-What should I avoid while using Advair Diskus (fluticasone and salmeterol)?
+What should I avoid while using Advair Diskus?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-severe headache, pounding in your neck or ears, nosebleed;
+chest pain, fast or irregular heartbeats, severe headache, pounding in your neck or ears;

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-signs of a hormonal disorder--worsening tiredness or muscle weakness, feeling light-headed, anxiety, feeling irritable, nausea, vomiting, loss of appetite, diarrhea, weight loss, weight gain, slow wound healing.
+signs of a hormonal disorder--worsening tiredness or weakness, feeling light-headed, nausea, vomiting.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-This list is not complete.
-Other drugs may interact with fluticasone and salmeterol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect Advair Diskus.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Advair Diskus (fluticasone / salmeterol)